 Confession: I haven’t always had success with Jamie Oliver’s books (15 Minute Meals was a complete disaster in my opinion) BUT I enjoyed the accompanying TV show for this one, and it has some really great entertaining recipes in it, with Jamie’s customary big, bold flavours combined with lots of celebrity endorsements.
 A fun book, with lots of recipes for all tastes, and a must for Jamie Oliver fans.

 And finally – one still to come which I’m excited for and am going to buy whenever it’s released:

 The Weekend Cook: Good Food for Real Life by Angela Hartnett

-I’m a big Angela Hartnett fan and her new book is due out in 2022, according to Amazon – presumably due to social-distancing restrictions of the pandemic.
+I’m a big Angela Hartnett fan and her new book is due out in 2022, according to Amazon.
 I’ll be keeping my eyes peeled for this one!